-- Scope creep: A lot of our clients are successful and fortunate professionals who have retained their jobs despite the drastic cuts being experienced throughout the economy.
+- Scope creep: A lot of our clients are successful and fortunate professionals who have retained their jobs despite the drastic cuts being experience throughout the economy.
 The problem is they are working longer and harder than ever.
-They are seeking us out to explore other alternatives, seeking better pay / schedule / quality of life.
+They are seeking us out to explore other alternatives, seeking better pay/schedule/quality of life.

-- Shifting sands: It’s hard to complain about being employed in these times, but we’re seeing clients whose jobs have changed drastically that while they’re still employed, what they’re now being asked to do is not what they signed up for.
+- Shifting sands: It’s hard to complain about being employed in these times, but we’re seeing clients whose jobs have changed drastically.
+While they’re still employed, what they’re now being asked to do is not what they signed up for.
 These individuals are looking for support renegotiating their tenure with their current employers or leaving if they can’t.

 - Moving on: Let’s face it‒millions of Canadians have lost their jobs or anticipate losing them before all this is over.
-Many of them have never faced unemployment before, so they need help determining their unique value proposition, today’s market for their skills and experience and an effective job search strategy.
+Many of them have never faced unemployment before, so they need help determining their unique value proposition, understanding the appetite in today’s market for their skills and experience and putting together an effective job search strategy.